kanishkamisra/website/content/publication/cogsci2022/index.md

 #publishDate: "2021-08-01T00:00:00Z"
 # slides: example
 summary: >
   Investigating how neural language generalize novel information about everyday concepts and their properties.
-To be presented at *CogSci 2022*
+Presented at *CogSci 2022*
 # tags:
 # - Source Themes
 title: "A Property Induction Framework for Neural Language Models"